 The constant rising and lowering of blood sugar levels can easily become habitual, and leave people dependent on quick release sugars and carbohydrates.
 People on this carbohydrate roller-coaster spend much of their days feeling groggy, irritable, and tired.

-Perhaps the most frustrating effect of calories from sugar is that the process of metabolizing it tends to lead directly to fat storage.
+Perhaps the most frustrating effect of calories from processed sugar is that the act of metabolizing it tends to lead directly to fat storage.
 The rapid intake and breakdown of sugar leaves the body with an overflow of energy, with no alternative but to turn it into fat.

 A final aspect of the difference between calories that deserves some consideration is nutrient density.
 When we think about food only in terms of energy to be burned, it can be natural to focus on calories.
 But if we think about food as the key to our wellness, even as the oldest and purest form of medicine, we tend to re-prioritize.

-Seeking out the valuable vitamins and nutrients that abound in fruits, vegetables, and protein sources leaves us with foods that are both nutritious and satisfying.
-As an added bonus, these nutrient-dense foods are some of the best low-calorie options available.
+Seeking out the valuable vitamins and nutrients that abound in fruits, vegetables, protein, and high-quality fat and carbohydrate sources leaves us with foods that are both nutritious and satisfying.
+As an added bonus, many of these nutrient-dense foods are some of the best low-calorie options available.